Traditional CMSs often treat content as a one-off effort: this makes content management difficult to fit into existing development life cycles.

 Content environments make it easier for your development team to manage and maintain content structure once your content has been published.
 You can think of environments like code branches: great for testing, development and pre-production environments.

-In short, environments ensure quick turnaround times and flexibility for developers — without interupting the editorial workflow.
+In short, environments ensure quick turnaround times and flexibility for developers — without interrupting the editorial workflow.

 By default, every project has one environment, called primary environment, which is meant to be used for the regular editorial workflow.
 Additionally, multiple sandbox environments can be created by developers to safely test/experiment new changes in the content.